MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

     * **Key**: browser_sso_interaction_enabled
     * **Type**: Integer
     * **Value**: 1
 5. Designate the Microsoft Authenticator app as a required app and then assign it to a group.
 For more information, see [Add apps to Microsoft Intune](../apps/apps-add.md) and [Assign apps to groups](../apps/apps-deploy.md).
+Do not add the Microsoft Authenticator app into the SSO extension.
 6. [Create an enrollment profile](../enrollment/device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile) and select **Setup Assistant with modern authentication** as the authentication method.
 An active automated device enrollment token from Apple Business Manager or Apple School Manager must be present in Intune to complete this step.
 7. When you get to the **Assignments** page, assign the profile to the devices synced from Apple Business Manager and Apple School Manager.
 Once the profile has been assigned, employees and students can complete setup and authentication on their devices.